SimonKnorke/aws-s3sharing/README.md

 ### What is the client allowed to do?

-The permission policy of the client looks as follows:
+The permission policy of the created client user looks as follows:
 ```json
 {
     "Version": "2012-10-17",